In an effort to promote proper maintenance procedures, below is a step-by-step guide to safely replacing pigtail coil springs.

 If the area is gouged out or damaged, then it must be repaired or replaced to ensure a flat mounting surface.

-To repair a small area, it should be built up with a 7018 welding rod and then ground flat.
+To repair a small area, build it up with a 7018 welding rod and then grind it flat.

 Verify that the correct spring, same color, and size, is being used to replace the original spring.

-You may need to lift the trough slightly higher to get the new spring into place.
+You may need to lift the trough slightly higher in order to get the new spring into place.

 Do not hit the spring with a steel hammer, this will damage the spring.
-Use a rubber mallet or block of wood if necessary.
+Instead, use a rubber mallet or block of wood if necessary.

-It is critical that the coils on the new spring should not contact the coils of any other spring that may be near it there should always be a gap between coils.
+It is critical that the coils on the new spring should never be in contact with coils of any other spring that may be near it.
+There should always be a gap between coils.

 It is important that the hardware assembly is properly seated and centered in the eye of the coil spring.

-Then place the bolt through the bracket in the eye of the spring then place the spring washer onto the bolt with the lowered edge facing the spring then another hard washer, followed by the security lock nut.
+Then, place the bolt through the bracket in the eye of the spring.
+Next, place the spring washer onto the bolt with the lowered edge facing the spring with another hard washer, followed by the security lock nut.

 The hardware can then be torqued to the torque as specified in the torque table in the GK service manual for your machine.